rodmontgt/idTabs/README.md

 ### the whatever plugin (version for Blogger/Blogspot)

 idTabs is a plugin for jQuery.
-It makes adding tabs into a website super simple.
+It makes adding tabs into a b super simple.
 But it can also open the door to endless possiblities.

 Getting started is easy, just download the program above,